Prescription Drugs | 7 min read

 Isotretinoin’s effectiveness in treating acne involves several understood mechanisms: it reduces sebum production, inhibits the growth of acne-causing bacteria, reduces inflammation, and normalizes skin cell shedding to prevent clogged pores.

-If you do drink while taking Accutane, you may experience serious side effects like rapid heartbeat, warm or tingling skin, nausea, and vomiting.
+If you do drink while taking Accutane, you may experience severe side effects like rapid heartbeat, warm or tingling skin, nausea, and vomiting.
 Taking Accutane alone can be hard on your liver, but when you combine it with alcohol, it can cause severe damage.[3]
 Some of the signs of liver damage may include:

 Accutane also raises the levels of triglycerides in the blood, which can lead to painful and life-threatening inflammation of the pancreas – pancreatitis – with symptoms like severe abdominal pain, nausea, vomiting, rapid heart rate, fluid buildup, fever, and low blood pressure.[4]